 - 1½ c. pumpkin puree

 - ½ tsp. ginger

 - 1 stick unsalted butter

 - ½ c. chopped pecans (optional or use your favorite nut)

 - Preheat oven to 350 Degrees: In a large bowl, combine the graham cracker crumbs and pecan pieces and pour in the melted butter.
 Mix well until mixture begins to look like wet sand.
 Spray or grease a 9 inch springform pan, Begin to pay half of the crust mixture onto the bottom of the pan and take the remaining half of the crust and pat on the sides of the pan so the crust also goes up the cake.

 - Place in the oven for 8 to 10 minutes.
 Remove and allow to cool.
 While the crust is cooling, place the cream cheese in a separate bowl and using a hand held mixer or a standing mixer, cream the cream cheese until creamy and soft.
 Blend in the brown sugar, add the eggs one at a time cracked into a ramekin first.
 Blend in the pumpkin puree, the vanilla extract, and the spices.
 Once all the ingredients are well combined, pour into the springform pan.

 - Secure the pan by placing aluminum foil around the cake pan.
 Fill a rather large baking pan halfway with warm water and place the cheesecake inside that baking pan and then place inside the oven and allow to bake for an hour or until a toothpick is inserted in the middle and the cake comes out clean.
 Baking the cheesecake in warm water will prevent the cake from cracking at the top and help it to come out nice and pretty.

-- Once the cake is finished baking, allow to cool at room temperature for 20 minutes.
+- Once the cake is finished baking, allow cooling at room temperature for 20 minutes.
 Remove the outside of the springform pan and place in the refrigerator overnight.